johnmathews/johnmathews.github.io.old/content/articles/pangea.md

 Tags: bitnation, pangea,
 Image: src="/images/pangea.jpg" alt="Pangea app"
 Tweet: Decentralised, Borderless and Voluntary - #Pangea will empower citizens to self govern
-Summary: Communities cannot escape their need to create reliable and enforceable agreements with each other.
+Summary: Communities will always need to create reliable and enforceable agreements with each other.

 ## The problem